designstem/projects/colorblindness/index.md

   <p />

-  ~Use a digital camera, such as the camera of your mobile phone, and go on a photo safari of your everyday life.~
+Use a digital camera, such as the camera of your mobile phone, and **go on a photo safari of your everyday life**.

  ~**Take at least five pictures** of objects, packagings, posters, signs, magazines, websites, texts etc. that you come across throughout your day, where color is used in plenty.
 Choose only things which convey information.~

-  ~**You will need the pictures for the next task.
-So don't skip it!**~🧐
+ **You will need the pictures for the next task.
+So don't skip it!** 🧐
   <!-- </div> -->

 </section>